Teaching Teens the Dangers of Sharing ADHD Medication

 For middle school and high school students, doctors can provide printed or video material explaining the legal and health risks associated with sharing or selling stimulants.
 Some doctors on college campuses have young adults sign a contract attesting to compliance with taking medication as prescribed, not sharing or selling it, and indicating that they understand the legal and health risks of misusing and diverting it.
 When physicians take the lead, families and professionals can reinforce warnings that have been heard at medical appointments.

 Most parents understand and accept the diagnosis of ADHD, and the importance of medical treatment for it, but many young people do not.
-According to research conducted by Cincinnati Children’s Hospital’s Brinkman and his colleagues, 50 percent of adolescents with persisting symptoms of ADHD refuse to take medication.
+According to research conducted by Cincinnati Children’s Hospital’s Brinkman and his colleagues, 50 percent of adolescents with persisting ADHD symptoms refuse to take medication.

 In my work, I have observed that when students accept their diagnoses and value medication, they have no desire to give or sell their pills to others.
 They know the price they’ll pay if they run out of medication.
 It would seem to follow that those not seeing any benefit to medication, and denying the reality of ADHD, might be more likely to acquiesce when asked for a pill.
 I didn’t find any research supporting this theory, but I think it is an important topic to study.